[for PDF click here]

 Of the four characteristics, “little strength” (weakness) seems to stand out as a negative.
 This, however, turns out to be an uplifting quality!

-- They may be weak – but the information from Paul echoes and reverberates when observing this church is:
+- They may be weak – but the information from Paul echoes and reverberates when we observe this church:

 - Stunning!
 Though weak, their witness was strong.
-Their missionary zeal later influenced the Christian church to expand beyond the European frontier, even to Africa and, later, to the Americas!
+Their missionary zeal later literally influenced the Christian church to expand beyond the European frontier, even to

 This group is unique among the seven churches!
 It will later be shown that they have characteristics similar to the 144,000 in the 14:1-5 discourse!